Antitrichia curtipendula: Current threats

-As with species like this one, Antitrichia curtipendula is susceptible to anything that threatens the hosts on which they grow.
-Since these mosses generally grow on trees, factors that threaten tree growth and health also threaten the growth of these epiphytes.
-Threats like deforestation, for agricultural needs, or logging for lumber, alter the habitat in which these mosses grow.
+Antitrichia curtipendula is susceptible to anything that threatens the hosts on which they grow.
+Since epiphytic mosses generally grow on trees, factors that threaten tree growth and health also threaten their growth.
+Threats such as deforestation alter the habitat in which these mosses grow.
 After this habitat is altered, they need to wait for the tree canopy to grow back before they are able to then inhabit the area once again.
 These mosses tend to inhabit mid to old growth forests for the particular reason that these forests are already established enough to provide good structural support for these epiphytes.
 Also, because these mosses are slow growing, which means to get a structurally sound community in one spot, they need to develop over time.